 DCCA entered into its own contract with the SRC for use of the Survey of Households in 1995.
 The survey results have contributed to a better understanding of consumer credit markets and consumer behavior.
 The questions have investigated timely subjects relating to the Federal Reserve's responsibilities for consumer credit, financial services, and consumer leasing.
-Topics covered in recent surveys include consumers' use of electronic banking services (October and November 1999 and June and July 2003), consumers' level of financial literacy and financial behaviors (November and December 2001), consumers' response to privacy notices under the GLB Act (December 2004), and consumers' use of store-value cards (pending, March and April 2005).
+Topics covered in recent surveys include consumers' use of electronic banking services (October and November 1999; June and July 2003; and November and December 2006), consumers' response to privacy notices under the GLB Act (December 2004), and consumers' use of store-value cards (March and April 2005).